drduh/macOS-Security-and-Privacy-Guide/README.md

 	* This will mitigate damage in case of compromise and data theft.

 * Assure data availability
-	* Create [regular backups](https://support.apple.com/en-us/104984) of your data and be ready to [restore from a backup](https://support.apple.com/en-us/102551) in case of compromise.
+	* Create [regular backups](https://support.apple.com/en-us/104984) of your data and be ready to [reset](https://support.apple.com/en-us/102664) your Mac and [restore from a backup](https://support.apple.com/en-us/102551) in case of compromise.
 	* Encrypt locally before copying backups to external media or the "cloud"; alternatively, enable [end-to-end encryption](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f/web) if your cloud provider supports it, although this requires some trust in the provider.
 	* Verify backups by accessing them regularly.